zama-ai/concrete/docs/howto/debug.md

 ## Submitting an issue

-If you cannot find a solution in the community forum, or you found a bug in the library, you could create an issue in our GitHub repository.
+If you cannot find a solution in the community forum, or if you have found a bug in the library, you could create an issue in our GitHub repository.

 In case of a bug, try to:

 * minimize randomness;
-* minimize your function as much as possible while keeping the bug - this will help to fix the bug faster;
+* minimize your function as much as possible while retaining the bug - this will help to fix the bug faster;
 * include your inputset in the issue;
 * include reproduction steps in the issue;
 * include debug artifacts in the issue.